What Is AI Video Interviewing? The Definitive Guide for SMB Hiring Teams

 If a candidate gives a strong answer about system design, the AI digs deeper: "That approach works for small scale.
 How would you handle it with 10x the traffic?"
 If a candidate gives a vague answer about team collaboration, the AI pushes: "Can you walk me through a specific example of when that happened?"
 The conversation adapts based on the candidate's actual responses, not a predetermined script.

-The Cognitive is the leading platform in this category.
+The Cognitive is the leading platform in this category, and interviews are only half of it: the platform also runs AI sourcing with verified emails, phone numbers, and automated outreach that feeds candidates straight into these interviews.
 Completion rates exceed 90% because the experience feels like a real interview conversation.
 Candidates engage because there is a face looking at them, a voice responding to them, and a conversation that reacts to what they say.
 They forget they are talking to AI within the first two minutes.

 Every interview produces three deliverables: a full video recording of the entire conversation, a searchable word-for-word transcript, and an evidence-based scorecard where each score links to the specific moment in the video where the candidate answered that question.
 The hiring manager clicks a score and watches the exact clip.
 This is primary evidence, not an AI-generated summary.